 As vendors rush to get out of the DMP game and struggle to keep their customers, you may find yourself receiving offers that seem too good to be true.
 That’s because they are.

 For example, if you currently use a marketing cloud DMP, your vendor will propose eliminating your DMP bill if you invest in their CDP.
 While this incentive may sound nice, remember that these vendors are offering to give away something that has no future anyway.
 What they’re really trying to do is lock you into their ecosystem, forcing you to only use their solutions for customer data and beyond.

-Not all CDPs are created equal.
+Not all CDPs are created equal (check out our CDP Market Guide).
 While lots of technology vendors call their solutions CDPs, it’s crucial to understand who their intended users are and what capabilities they actually provide.
 Many marketing cloud vendors only recently started building CDPs in house and typically still rely on DMP technology for certain functions beyond integrations to advertising channels and DSPs, such as lookalike modeling.

 Use this as an opportunity to refine your strategy and the technology that powers it.

 Share this post